-This is a course that explores the impact of community and society on children and their families.
+This course explores the impact of community and society on children and their families.
 Course components include family structure, parenting styles, cultural influence, media impact, political implications, and current problems confronting young children and their families in our society.
 The relationship of church to child and family is explored, and the implications for Christian educators are examined.